-- 1. The Select buttons do not function or serve a purpose in the manual mode. - 2.
+- The Select buttons do not function or serve a purpose in the manual mode.
+The Voltage is non adjustable in Stick Mode. - 2.
 The segmented bars with the 4 point star serve only as a place holder in this mode.
 They serve no other purpose in manual mode. - 3.
 Manual mode may allow you to exceed the wire and/or unit's capacity.
-Keep in mind this unit is 140A @ 25% Duty cycle. - 4.
+Keep in mind this unit is 115/180A @ 25% Duty cycle for 120/240V. - 4.
 You may need to purchase additional drive rolls, liners, contact tips, nozzles and other items to take advantage of the full range of this machine. - 5.
 Although other wire diameters and types are offered, and can be used this unit will function in the widest range with .030" solid wire.